Kent College Prep, Pembury

 Historically a girls' school with boys now joining in the Nursery there's exciting times ahead for this rural prep, in a stunning countryside setting.
 Boasting great academic results while keeping down-to-earth and caring - form a single-line please!

-Another updated review on the Muddy Guide to the Best Schools today, and it’s a goody – Kent College Prep in Pembury.
-I had a good look around a few years ago, and just recently went back to update my review.
-As always part journo-nosing, part with a mum’s head on, and here’s the verdict…
+Another updated review on the Muddy Guide to the Best Schools, and it’s a goody – Kent College Prep in Pembury.
+I’ve had a good look around many times, as always part journo-nosing, part with a mum’s head on, and here’s the verdict…

-An all girl Prep School which takes children from rising 3-11 years in a beautiful rural setting (75-acres of it) overlooking the Pembury countryside.
-Despite its tranquil surrounds it’s very accessible – being moments from the A21 and just outside Tunbridge Wells (5 minutes to town centre).
+Historically a girls Prep School which is now taking boys in the Nursery, (more on this here), for children from rising 3-11 years in a beautiful rural setting (80 glorious acres of it).
+Despite its tranquil surrounds, overlooking the Pembury countryside, it’s very accessible – being moments from the A21 and just outside Tunbridge Wells (5 minutes to the town centre).

-The school shares grounds with the Senior School of the same name, and has a total of 133 pupils with deliciously low average class sizes (never more than 18).
-Most of the kids are day pupils, but flexi, weekly and full-boarding are also available (more on this below).
+The school shares grounds with the Senior School of the same name, and has a total of 130 pupils with deliciously low average class sizes.
+Most of the children are Day pupils, but Flexi, Weekly and Full-boarding are also available (more on this below).

 The main building is purpose-built but sympathetically so to match the older Senior School – certainly attractive enough on approach.
 And anyway you’ll be too distracted by the stunning view down the valley to notice either way.